paluh/code-formatter/README.md

 ## Customizing formatters

 You can easily customize single or bunch of formatters - subclass given formatter and override it's `_format_code` method.
-Lets use some extra formatter (`code_formatter.extra.UnbreakableTupleFormatter`) as an example:
+Lets use some fancy formatter (from `code_formatter.extras`) as an example:

     >>> from code_formatter.base import formatters, format_code
-    >>> from code_formatter.extra import UnbreakableTupleFormatter
+    >>> from code_formatter.extras import UnbreakableTupleFormatter
     >>> my_formatters = dict(formatters,
                              **{UnbreakableTupleFormatter.ast_type: UnbreakableTupleFormatter})
     >>> format_code(code, formatters_register=my_formatters)

-For more examples check `code_formatter.extra` package (especially `tests` module there).
+For more examples check `code_formatter.extras` package (especially `tests` module there).

 ## Extra formatters
 By default this package provides basic formatters (`code_formatter.base`) which I'm trying to keep as simple/straightforward as possible.
 I'm also want to provide one and exactly one formatter for givent `ast` node type.
-All additional formatters (usually more funny :-P) goes into `code_formatter.extra` package, so don't hesitate and check them.
+All additional formatters (usually more funny :-P) goes into `code_formatter.extras` package, so don't hesitate and check them.

 # Hacking